-Construction Pmi in Ireland averaged 55.71 points from 2013 until 2020, reaching an all time high of 68.80 points in February of 2016 and a record low of 4.50 points in April of 2020.
+Construction PMI in Ireland averaged 55.57 points from 2013 until 2020, reaching an all time high of 68.80 points in February of 2016 and a record low of 4.50 points in April of 2020.
 This page provides - Ireland Construction Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Ireland Ulster Bank Construction PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Markit Economics
+Ireland Ulster Bank Construction PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-Construction Pmi in Ireland is expected to be 50.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Pmi in Ireland to stand at 52.40 in 12 months time.
-In the long-term, the Ireland Ulster Bank Construction PMI is projected to trend around 53.40 points in 2021 and 52.50 points in 2022, according to our econometric models.
+Construction PMI in Ireland is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Construction PMI in Ireland to stand at 53.40 in 12 months time.
+In the long-term, the Ireland Ulster Bank Construction PMI is projected to trend around 52.50 points in 2022, according to our econometric models.